Skip to content

 Why Helmets Reduce but Do Not Eliminate Brain Injury Risk

 Helmets protect against skull fractures and open head wounds.
 They do not fully guard against the twisting forces that cause the brain to shift inside the skull.
 Those twisting forces are a leading cause of diffuse axonal injury.
-This is a type of TBI where the brain’s internal connections stretch and tear.
+This is a type of TBI where the brain's internal connections stretch and tear.
 A cyclist wearing a helmet may still suffer a concussion or a more severe brain injury in a high-speed crash.
+A Tampa brain injury lawyer can help injured cyclists pursue compensation for the long-term cognitive, physical, and emotional effects of these devastating injuries.

 Can a CT Scan Miss a Brain Injury After a Bicycle Crash?